The Restaurant Capital Lifecycle | Liberty Capital Group

 Year 2–5: the window when good operators become great businesses

-You've made it past the mortality window.
 The concept works.
-You have a loyal customer base, a trained team, and for the first time, the P&L is telling you something encouraging.
-This is the most dangerous moment in the restaurant lifecycle — not because of failure risk, but because of the temptation to expand before you're ready.
+You have a loyal customer base and the P&L is telling you something encouraging.
+This is the most dangerous moment β€” not because of failure risk, but because of the temptation to expand before you're ready.

-Before borrowing to grow, answer these questions honestly: Do you have 6 months of operating capital for your existing location?
-Do you have documented systems and processes that can be replicated without you personally running every shift?
-Do you have a general manager — not a great server, not your cousin — an actual operator who can run the first location while you build the second?
+Before borrowing to grow, answer honestly: Do you have 6 months of operating capital for the existing location?
+Do you have documented systems that can be replicated without you running every shift?
+Do you have a real GM β€” not a great server β€” who can run location one while you build location two?

-Expansion without systems is just scaling your problems.
-The restaurant that runs on the owner's personality and presence cannot survive a second location.
-The systems have to exist on paper — training manuals, vendor relationships, recipes, scheduling processes — before you can replicate the model.
+Expansion without systems is scaling your problems.
+The restaurant that runs on the owner's personality cannot survive a second location.
+Training manuals, vendor relationships, scheduling processes β€” these must exist on paper before you replicate.

-When the answers are yes, growth capital becomes the most powerful tool you have.
-The options at this stage expand significantly because you now have two years of financials, demonstrated revenue history, and (ideally) improving credit.
-SBA 7(a) loans up to $5 million become more accessible with real P&L history.
-Equipment leasing for a second kitchen buildout preserves the working capital needed to weather the new location's first six months.
-A commercial real estate loan starts to make sense if you're acquiring rather than leasing your second space.
+When those answers are yes, SBA 7(a) loans up to $5M become accessible with 2 years of real P&L history.
+Equipment leasing for a second kitchen buildout preserves working capital to weather the new location's first six months.

-Adding revenue streams to an existing location — private dining, catering, ghost kitchen, retail products — is almost always the highest-ROI capital deployment in Stage 3.
-The fixed costs are already covered.
-Any incremental revenue above food and labor cost flows directly to EBITDA improvement, which increases your valuation for every future strategic decision.
+Adding revenue streams to an existing location β€” catering, ghost kitchen, retail products β€” is almost always the highest-ROI capital deployment in Stage 3.
+Fixed costs are already covered; every incremental revenue dollar above food and labor flows directly to EBITDA.

-📈 Stage 3 Capital Snapshot
+πŸ“ˆ Stage 3 Capital Snapshot

-Expansion Capital Range $200K – $1.5M 2nd location buildout
+Expansion Capital$200K – $1.5M2nd location buildout

-EBITDA Threshold $250K+ Opens doors to equity & acquisition interest
+EBITDA Threshold$250K+Opens equity & acquisition interest

-SBA 7(a) Access Now Available 2yr P&L + real collateral = stronger approval
+SBA 7(a) AccessNow Available2yr P&L = stronger approval

-SBA 7(a) Equipment Lease CRE Loan LOC Increase Term Loan
+SBA 7(a) Equipment Lease CRE Loan LOC Increase

 4STAGE